oleksii-shepel/actionstack-forms/README.md

 # ngync

-ngrx is a state management library for Angular applications.
+NgRx is a state management library for Angular applications.
 It provides a way to manage the state of your application in a predictable way.
 Also it helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.

 Angular in its turn provides two different approaches to handling user input through forms: reactive and template-driven.
 Both capture user input events from the view, validate the user input, create a form model and data model to update, and provide a way to track changes.